Mathomat V3 Template

 The Mathomat V3 template is the same shape as Mathomat V2 but is 22% larger in area.
-It has the same great selection of shapes, arranged in a user friendly hierarchical pattern around its central protractor that you would expect in a Mathomat.
-The larger Mathomat V3 size makes the following improvements possible;
+It has all the same great selection of shapes, arranged in a user-friendly hierarchical pattern around its central protractor that you would expect in a Mathomat.
+The larger Mathomat V3 template includes many great new features, including:

 A bigger, less complex protractor

-At the centre of the new large-format Mathomat templates is a new protractor, which is:
+At the centre of the new large-format Mathomat templates is a new protractor design, which is:

-Conventional — in the case of protractors, we think teachers and students need to find information exactly where they expect to see it.
-So our new protractors follow a conventional layout.
+- Conventional — in the case of protractors, we think teachers and students need to find information exactly where they expect to see it.
+Therefore, our new protractors follow a conventional layout.

 Larger shapes to draw with